rangertaha/messaging-patterns/README.rst

 Worker
 ------

-This is an example of a work queue.
-This type of queue is used to distribute messages to multiple workers.
-It is the second simplest pattern for sending messages, the fist being the basic.
-This example also has three parts.
-The **Producer**, **Queue**, and the **Consumers**.
-The producer sends/produces messages which are sent to the queue.
-The queue is the RabbitMQ server.
-The consumers retrieve/consume the messages from the queue.
-We can have as many consumers as we want.
-The messages are evenly distributed among them.
+This example demonstrates a work queue, designed to distribute messages across multiple workers.
+It is the next simplest pattern after a basic messaging setup.
+Like before, this pattern has three components: the **Producer**, **Queue**, and **Consumers**.
+The producer creates and sends messages to the queue, which resides on the RabbitMQ server.
+Multiple consumers can connect to the queue, with messages distributed evenly among them.
+You can add as many consumers as needed to share the workload.

 .. image:: ./images/worker.png